-What writer wants to be forgotten?
-To spend weeks, months, crafting a work of fiction only to have it become an afterthought in the minds of an audience mere moments after its completion?
+What writer wants obscurity?
+To spend weeks, months, crafting a work of fiction only to have it become an afterthought in the minds of an audience mere moments after its conclusion?
 Devastating.

 But to craft something with power, something with emotion, something that lives and breathes within the hearts and minds of audiences for years to come?
 Writers everywhere nod their heads in concert, That’s what I want for my work.
 The key to achieving this lasting effect rests in the understanding of the differences between a tale and a story.